 The Museum allows you to appreciate the real character of the recreated house for free by admiring Sonoran row house design, period furnishings, and special exhibits.

-Sosa-Carrillo-Frémont House is now owned by the Arizona Historical Society and features the headquarters of Borderlands Theater Company.
+Sosa-Carrillo-Frémont House is now owned by the Arizona Historical Society and is the headquarters of Borderlands Theater Company.

 Address: 151 S Granada Ave, Tucson, AZ 85701